JackWachira/bucketlist-api/README.md

   3. Run `pip install -r requirements.txt` to install all relevant dependencies.

-  4. Run the command `python dbinit.py` to create the database with dummy users and data.
+  4. Initialise database migrations by running `python migrate.py db init`

+  5. Migrate the database by running `python migrate.py db migrate`

+  6. Upgrade by running `python migrate.py db upgrade`

   5. Run the command `python run.py` to start the server.
 The application will then be live at **http://localhost:5000/**